ipfs/go-ipld-eth/plugin/README.md

 ...
 Or use a linux virtualbox, and mount this directory.

 ...
-Or hack your way via docker-fu [with this short, unsupported guide](docker.md)
+Or hack your way via docker-fu [with this short, unsupported guide](hacks/docker.md)

+...
+Or, if you are in OSX, [use this handy script](hacks/osx.sh)

 ## Usage